Netfreak25/ScarePi/README.md

 # ScarePi
-ScarePi is a console media player designed to play AtmosFX Sprites.
+ScarePi is a Linux Console Media Player designed to play AtmosFX Sprites.

 - This is a work in progress and has been created very quickly.
 - In my opinion the code is quite ugly, but it works